 Soil depletion of modern food crops has contributed to deficiencies in Magnesium levels along with the consumption of processed food and demineralized water, making it difficult to get the recommended intake.

-As a result, over 50% of the population is deficient in Magnesium!
+As a result, over 50% of the population is has low Magnesium levels!

 This vital mineral is responsible for over 300 enzymatic reactions in the body and is critical to cellular integrity and structural development of bones, energy metabolism, and other processes.

 Magnesium Citrate, in particular, is a popular form of magnesium bound with citric acid.
 It’s one of the most commonly used types of supplemental Magnesium, and is often taken to support increased Magnesium levels in your body.
-It’s also used to support healthy bowel movements, which can help keep you regular in the morning.
+Magnesium supports healthy bowel movements as well, which can help keep you regular in the morning.

 The Link Between Magnesium and Sleep